robinweser/fela/packages/react-fela/README.md

 You may alternatively use `npm i --save react-fela`.

 ## Usage
-For more information and best practices on how to effectively use this package, please check out the main [Fela Documention - Usage with React](http://fela.js.org/docs/guides/UsageWithReact.html).
+For more information and best practices on how to effectively use this package, please check out the main [Fela Documentation - Usage with React](https://fela.js.org/docs/latest/guides/usage-with-react).
 You will find some useful examples and a basic introduction on how to use Fela with React.<br>
-Checkout the [API Reference - Bindings](http://fela.js.org/docs/API.html#bindings) for further technical information on how the React/Preact/Inferno bindings work.
+Checkout the [API Reference - react-fela](https://fela.js.org/docs/latest/api/react-fela/useFela) for further technical information on how the React/Preact/Inferno bindings work.

 ## License